wouter-swierstra/logic-notes/notes/notes.md

 $\mathbb{N}$.
 The relation isEven($n$) should hold precisely when $n$ is an even number.

-*Hint:* To define an inductive relation, you need to find an appropriate base case and inductive case.
+\emph{Hint:} To define an inductive relation, you need to find an appropriate base case and inductive case.

 Show that isEven(4) holds.